Use In Commerce For Trademarks or Service Marks (1(a))

 Examples of Composite or Unitary Marks

 What Does ‘Use in Commerce’ Mean?
+Trademark opposed?

-Grounds for Opposition & Cancellation
+Grounds for Opposition & Cancellation Cease and Desist Letter

-What is a Trademark Specimen?
+What is a trademark specimen?
 Trademark Searching

 TBMP 309 Grounds Opposition/Canc.
+TBMP 309 Standing

 What are Dead or Abandoned Trademarks?

 Can I Use An Abandoned Trademark?
+Trademark Timeline

 Can I Abandon a Trademark During An Opposition?

-Differences between TEAS Plus and TEAS Standard
+Differences between TEAS, TEAS RF and TEAS plus

-Extension of Time to Oppose
+Extension of Time to Oppose Cease and Desist DIY

 What Does Published for Opposition Mean?